Interviews by NameOral Histories

 Ray was Rose Kennedy's personal secretary from December 1963 until the summer of 1966.
 Recorded July 15, 1996.

 A Dallas optometrist, Ray treated Jack Ruby as a patient from the 1950s through Ruby's death in 1967.
 During his incarceration, Ruby repeatedly broke or damaged his glasses, forcing Ray to regularly produce new pairs.
 Recorded March 11, 2009.

 A longtime public relations and political consultant, Read was press aide to Gov. John Connally in 1963.
 Traveling with the presidential party in Fort Worth and Dallas, Read was aboard the White House press bus in the motorcade when he heard shots fired in Dealey Plaza.
 He gave media briefings at Parkland Memorial Hospital and stayed with the Connallys throughout the ordeal.
 Read maintained close ties to Connally family over the next four decades.
-Recorded November 22, 2003, June 28 and November 8, 2013.
+Recorded November 22, 2003, June 28 and November 8, 2013, and April 5, 2014.

 A former member of the Dallas County Historical Foundation's board of directors, Read played a primary role in obtaining historic landmark recognition for the Dealey Plaza National Historic Landmark District.
 Recorded May 3, 1995.

 A photographer for the Fort Worth Star-Telegram, Record covered the events of that weekend.
 Recorded September 23, 1997.

 An award-winning journalist and presidential historian, Reeves is the author of the 1993 bestseller President Kennedy: Profile of Power, one of the only Kennedy biographies that Jacqueline Onassis insisted her children read to learn about their father.
 At the time of the assassination, Reeves was a correspondent with the Newark Evening News in New Jersey.
 Recorded February 24, 2006, and February 18, 2014.